STRENGTH AND HONOR

 Dusty placed a hand on the old cornerman’s shoulder and smiled.
 “I’ll take that to heart,” he said.

 Boos for the underdog accompanied Dusty into the arena, but he expected this and paid no mind.
 His opponent, caped and hooded, entered the ring to thunderous foot-stomping, cheers and whistles.
-Then the cape dropped, exposing his head, and Dusty was damned if he didn’t recognize the bruised and broken face of the bald man from the bar, clearly still suffering from the blow to his jaw.
-One look at Dusty and his eyes widened with panic.
+Then the cape dropped, and Dusty was damned if he didn’t recognize the bruised and broken face of the bald man from the bar, clearly still suffering from the blow to his jaw.
+One look at his rival and his eyes widened with panic.

-It took him three rounds of chasing to catch “The Grinder.”
+It took Dusty three rounds of chasing to catch “The Grinder.”
 But he finally did.